-The Accreditation Committee expects the education provider to implement formal mechanisms that ensure each health service or facility used for work-integrated learning in the program:
+The Accreditation Committee expects the education provider to implement formal mechanisms that ensure each clinic and/or practice in Australia used for work-integrated learning in the program:

-- 1. complies with radiation licensing requirements - 2. complies with any other relevant licensing requirements such as applicable public health laws, and - where relevant, is accredited by the one of the nine approved accreditation agencies that accredit to the National Safety and Quality Health Service (NSQHS) Standards.
+- complies with all relevant licensing requirements, such as applicable public health laws for acupuncture practice, and - where relevant, is accredited by one of the nine approved accreditation agencies that accredit to the National Safety and Quality Health Service (NSQHS) Standards.

-These mechanisms may include relevant clauses in an agreement between the education provider and the health service or facility.
+These mechanisms may include relevant clauses in an agreement between the education provider and the clinic and/or practice.
 The Accreditation Committee expects agreements with clinics and/or practices outside Australia to include clauses to cover relevant accreditation and licensing in that country.